 Sewing Machine Motor

 Are you here because you want to know how the sewing machine motor works?
-If yes, then you have set your eyes on the right content.
-In this presentation, we are going to explain the mechanism through which the sewing machine motor works.
+If yes, then you have found the right content.
+In this presentation, we will explain the mechanism through which the sewing machine motor works.

-Ok, without squandering any minute of our limited time, let us directly dive into it.
+Ok, let us directly dive into it without squandering any minute of our limited time.

 The composition of a sewing machine

-The automated mechanisms of these machines are actually quite simple, although the machine itself seems confused, as it depends on a collection of motors, pulleys, and gears.
+These machines' automated mechanisms are pretty simple, although the machine itself seems confused, as it depends on a collection of motors, pulleys, and gears.
 The sewing machine is nothing but a sharp instrument.
 To be honest, these machines are something like vehicles.
-There are currently several models available that vary widely in terms of how they are operated and cost.
+Several currently available models vary widely in terms of how they are operated and cost.

 Sewing Machine Motor Work

 The needle drives the thread through the material and frames a circle that hits a loop on the shuttle.
 The circle folds over the bobbin thread as the needle pulls the following thread segment through the material.
-The needle thus passes the thread more than once through the material to form progressive stitches.
-This type of programmed sewing with two threads instead of one thread is called a lockstitch.
+Thus, the needle passes the thread more than once through the material to form progressive stitches.
+This type of programmed sewing with two threads instead of one is called a lockstitch.

-To further help break down how this is achieved, below we look at three mechanisms that usually occur inside the motor.
+To further help break down how this is achieved, we look at three mechanisms that usually occur inside the motor below.

 Ok, let us see.